Jay Shah to head Finance and Commercial Affairs Committee of ICC | Sports-Games

 Jay Shah to head Finance and Commercial Affairs Committee of ICC

-The international cricket governing body's Finance & Commercial Affairs committee decides budget allocations for ICC events and looks after the distribution of money to member countries from the overall revenue pool.
+The international cricket governing body's Finance and Commercial Affairs committee takes major policy decisions of ICC and is the second most powerful unit of global body after their board.

 - Country: